 This fine planet of ours is blessed with an endless number of awesome hiking trails.
 Below, I break down my favorite compilation of destination-worthy hiker paradises.

 I have logged over 4,500 trail miles across 40 countries during the last decade, and over that time period, I experienced travel in a way I hope to inspire more people to consider: by keeping it simple and using your legs to do awesome stuff and go to amazing places.

 Hiking does not require a lot of money to participate in, and in my opinion, getting out in nature is the BEST way to connect to any country or place.

-Whether you are looking for a changeling day hike with world-class views, a multi-day backpacking trip of a lifetime, or a mix of culture, comfort, adventure, or all three, my list has got you covered.
+Whether you are looking for a challenging day hike with world-class views, a multi-day backpacking trip of a lifetime, a hiking trip abroad, or a mix of culture, comfort, adventure, or all of them, my list has got you covered.
 What merits the best hike in the world for me in an ever-changing idea, but this list features my current favorites.